 Address: 3999 Mission Blvd, San Diego, CA 92109

-The Catamaran Resort Hotel & Spa boasts a prime location steps from the ocean beach but also right on a bay beach, providing guests the best of both worlds.
+The Catamaran Resort Hotel & Spa boasts a prime location on a narrow strip of land between the Pacific coast of Pacific Beach and the beach on Mission Bay, providing guests with the best of both worlds.

-If you’re looking for a family-friendly Pacific Beach hotel, this is the best choice as it offers the most activities of any hotel or resort in the area.
+If you’re looking for a family-friendly Pacific Beach San Diego hotel, this Polynesian-themed hotel is the best choice as it offers the most activities of any hotel or resort in the area.
+It’s also very centrally located just 8 miles from the airport, just 3 miles from SeaWorld San Diego, and just 12 miles from the San Diego Zoo.

 In addition to a full-service spa, fitness center, fantastic on-site restaurant, and pool, guests can take advantage of the myriad water sports rentals.
-Take a kayak, sailboat, stand-up paddleboard, or powerboat (for water skiing or wakeboarding), and more out on Mission Bay.
+Take a kayak, sailboat, stand-up paddleboard, and more out on Mission Bay.
+Or rent a bike to cruise on the nearby Pacific Beach boardwalk.
+Complimentary game rentals include frisbees, footballs, and cornhole.
+You may also book a Bayside bonfire and roast s’mores.

-Summer activities include luaus and beach movies.
-Kids will like the resident tropical birds in addition to the ducks and turtles that cruise around the property’s water features.
-Guests also have access to bike rentals on site and a nice grab-and-go cafe.
+Summer activities include luaus, beach movies, and bonfires right on the beach.
+Kids will like the resident tropical birds and the ducks and turtles that cruise around the property’s water features.

-It’s a casual three-star resort with rooms that have recently been refreshed.
-If at all possible book a Bay Front room for easy access to the sand.
-They are very popular so if you see one available, grab it.
+It’s a casual three-star resort.
+My favorite accommodations there are the ground floor Bay Front Suites for direct access to the sand, Mission Bay, and grassy areas.
+They are very popular, so if you see one available, grab it.

 Powered by Hotels.com